bytebase/bytebase.com-old/content/blog/database-change-management-with-clickhouse.md

 ---
 [ClickHouse](https://clickhouse.com/) is a fast open-source column-oriented database management system that allows generating analytical data reports in real-time using SQL queries.

-This tutorial will guide you step-by-step to set up database change management for ClickHouse (Cloud and Self-managed) in Bytebase.
+This tutorial will guide you step-by-step to set up database change management for ClickHouse (Cloud and self-managed) in Bytebase.
 With Bytebase, a team can have a formalized review and rollout process to make ClickHouse schema change and data change.

 You’ll have a GUI and the full change history.
 You can use Bytebase free version to finish the tutorial.